HonMaker/Capston-Design_BackEnd/README.md

 ## Running the tests

-If you want to test this code you have to change
+If you want to test, you have to change this code

 ```js
 var connection = new mysql({